What You Need to Know About Being a Financial Caregiver

 Being a financial caregiver can put a strain on your finances, but you might be able to limit the impact.
 For starters, ask siblings if they’re willing to chip in to help cover costs so you don’t have to bear all of the burden.

-Visit BenefitsCheckUp.org to see if your parent qualifies for benefits programs that can help save money on medications, health care, housing, food and more.
-Find out if your parent has long-term care insurance that will help cover the cost of care at home, in an assisted living facility or nursing home.
+Visit BenefitsCheckUp.org to see if your loved one qualifies for benefits programs that can help save money on medications, health care, housing, food and more.
+Find out if your loved onehas long-term care insurance that will help cover the cost of care at home, in an assisted living facility or nursing home.
 Medicare does not pay for long-term care, but Medicaid does.
-If your parent has limited income and assets, he might qualify for Medicaid coverage for long-term care in skilled nursing facilities or at home.
-You might even qualify to get reimbursed through Medicaid if you’re the one providing care for your parent, Sikorski said.
+If your loved one has limited income and assets, he might qualify for Medicaid coverage for long-term care in skilled nursing facilities or at home.
+You might even qualify to get reimbursed through Medicaid if you’re the one providing care for your loved one, Sikorski said.

 Working with an elder law attorney, financial planner or aging life care expert can help you identify strategies you can use to limit your out-of-pocket costs as a caregiver.
 Don’t hesitate to reach out for help – the benefits could greatly outweigh the upfront cost of working with a professional.